FacturaScripts/docker-facturascripts/README.md

 ```

 ## FacturaScripts + MySQL + adminer
-Use the docker-compose.yml file to get FacturaScripts with a MySQL container (mysql) and adminer.
+Use the docker compose.yml file to get FacturaScripts with a MySQL container (mysql) and adminer.

 ```
-docker-compose up
+docker compose up
 ```

 ## Build